microcks/microcks.io/content/blog/microcks-realm-fix-for-apicurio.md

 ## Skipping TLS !!!!

 **Dragons ahead !!
 BEWARE**, at no point should this be done for production environment.
 TLS is one of the first steps to ensuring a strong and secure environment for the tools we are working with and at no point should you disable SSL-required configuration in Keycloak.
 This is ONLY for development purposes.
 Also this change is ONLY required when you make external calls to these services.
-If you provide your APICurio IP in the range of *192.168.\*.\** or *127.0.0.1* or *localhost* you can just set the SSL-requireed setting in your Keycloak realm's 'Login' setting to false (or OFF as in the UI console).
+If you provide your APICurio IP in the range of *192.168.\*.\** or *127.0.0.1* or *localhost* you can just set the SSL-required setting in your Keycloak realm's 'Login' setting to false (or OFF as in the UI console).

 For those independent developers and coders/hobbyist, use services like [Let's Encrypt](https://letsencrypt.org/) to get your free TLS certs to use with these services.